Where the Wildflowers Are

 Pink Fawn Lily (Erythronium revolutum) - unusual double flower

-This Vancouver Island specialty is a spectacular lily to see.
-Like the name suggests, it is pink in colour (although it comes in varying shades of pink) and usually sports a single nodding flower with bent back tepals.
-The Pink Fawn Lily (Erythronium revolutum) has a pair of large mottled basal leaves.
-It can often be found carpeting the ground in moist woodlands along streams and rivers.
+Like the name suggests, the pink fawn lily is pink in colour (although it comes in varying shades of pink) and usually sports a single nodding flower with bent back tepals.
+The pink fawn lily (Erythronium revolutum) has a pair of large mottled basal leaves.
+It often carpets the forest floor in moist woodlands along streams and rivers.
+One of the earliest spring wildflowers to bloom, pink fawn lily is spectacular!

 Western Trillium (Trillium ovatum)